 Disclaimer: This post isn’t a complete or technically rigorous explanation of UTF-8 decoding.
 It’s more of a “here’s how I started to wrap my head around it” kind of thing.
 The Lua code is intentionally simplified — it skips over edge cases like invalid byte sequences, overlong encodings, and error handling.
 If you’re looking for a formal spec, check out RFC 3629 or the Unicode Standard.

-This deeper dive into things came about because I had a file show a change in a PR where the before and after were identical in the GitHub ui, and even locally there was no visible difference in my IDE.
+This deeper dive into character encoding came about because I had an issue where Git claimed a change in an edited file where the before and after lines were identical in the GitHub UI, and even locally, comparing diff, there was no visible difference in my IDE.

-Viewing the source code as hex showed a line feed a the end of the file which was not showing in text editors.
+Viewing the source code as hex showed a line feed at the end of the file, which was not showing in text editors.
 The original copy did not end with a line feed.

 I watched a video here: YouTube